About

 Sounds scary.
 Is this safe?

-Well uhmmm, use it at your own risk :-) It sounds scary but it should be a pretty lightweight solution.
-You should review the code to see what it does.
+Well uhmmm, use it at your own risk :-) It sounds scary but it should be pretty lightweight solution.
+You should review the code to understand what it does.

 What if .DS_Store file is already present in a folder?